 Roberts added that the "information merely indicating that the governor had requested information about certain tax policies" could hurt the state's chances of attracting companies to the state — even if those policies were ultimately rejected by the governor.

-Roberts argued that the release of any individual document sought in the lawsuit could be taken out of context and presented in a way that "does not accurately represent the purpose of the study."
+Roberts argued that the release of any individual document sought in the lawsuit could be taken out of context and presented in a way that "does not accurate represent the purpose of the study."

 Carter said he was disappointed with the commissioner's decision to block the release of the documents.